DEWETRON/TRION-SDK/docs/01_Quickstart/Quickstart.rst

 ..
 Focus on C or C++?

-Lets dive in fast!
-This quickstart guide will get you using the TRION-SDK in just a few steps:
+This quickstart guide will get you using the TRION-SDK and building an example in just a few steps:

 1. TRION Application package installation
 2. Setting a simulated measurement device